comsci-uwc-isak/unit-1-project-keitaromae/README.md

 ```
 **Summary:**
 We did sturctural testing a.k.a White-box testing, dynamic testing and alpha testing.
-White-box testing is the test method that looks inside the software that is being tested and used that knowledge as part of its teting process.
+White-box testing is the test method that looks inside the software that is being tested and used that knowledge as part of its testing process.
+Dynamic testing takes place when the program is run.
+It can be done by executing software.
+Alpha test is done by developer itself.
+On the other hand, Beta is the version that customer can actually touch and feel the product.